Marine grade 316 stainless steel ball bearings for shafts from 0.125” to 1.0” diameter

 316 grade stainless steel, known as marine grade stainless steel, is an austenitic stainless steel which means it has very good corrosion resistance.
 316 grade steel is not hardenable by heat treatment.
 As a result, it has a much lower load capacity than the standard 440 grade stainless steel.
 As 316 grade steel is more difficult to grind to very close tolerances, our inch sized marine grade 316 bearings are semi-precision.
 If you need precision stainless steel bearings for higher loads and speeds, see our 440 grade stainless steel bearings.

-316 stainless steel bearings are slightly magnetic unlike the strongly magnetic 440 grade stainless steel bearings so it is possible to tell the two types apart with a magnet.
+In contrast to 440 grade stainless steel bearings, 316 stainless steel bearings have a negligible response to magnetic fields so it is possible to tell the two types apart with a magnet.
 If you need more information on bearings for harsh environments, take a look at our guide.
 Most of our range of imperial marine grade bearings are supplied from stock in the UK.

 The inch sized 316 grade bearings, shown in the table below, are highly resistant to seawater, salt spray and many aggressive chemicals.
 The standard range is supplied with polyethylene (PE) cages and seals but alternative cage and seal materials such as PEEK or PTFE can be offered.
 316 stainless steel bearings are used in low load and low speed applications in the marine industry when used above the waterline or where the bearings can be washed down after temporary submersion in seawater.
 They can be immersed in seawater for longer periods if there is a regular flow of water over the bearings as oxygen helps to regenerate the steel.
 These bearings are found in the food and beverage industry, in bakeries and fish or meat processing plant as well as in the dyeing industry, the textile industry, the pharmaceutical industry and the paper industry.